walmartlabs/thorax/README.md

 Get or set the `innerHTML` of the view, without triggering the `rendered` event.

+### children *view.children*

+A hash of child view's indexed by `cid`.
+Child views may become attached to the parent with the `view` helper or may be automatically attached `HelperView` instances created by helpers created with `regsterViewHelper` (such as the `collection` and `empty` helpers).

+### parent *view.parent*

+If a view was embedded inside another with the `view` helper, or a generated `HelperView` (for instance the `collection` or `empty` helpers) it will have a `parent` view attribute.
+In the case of `HelperView`s, the `parent` will be the view that declared the helper in it's template.

+### destroy *view.destroy([options])*

+Calls `remove` (and therefore `$el.remove` and `stopListening`) on your view, unbinds any model or collection bound with `setCollection` or `setModel`, calls `destroy` on all children, then triggers a `destroyed` event which can be used to implement specific cleanup behaviors in your views.
+Pass `children: false` to this method to prevent the view's children from being destroyed.

+<a class="tutorial" href="http://thoraxjs.org/tutorials/view-lifecycle">View Lifecycle</a>

 ## View Helpers

-### super *{{super}}*

-Embed the `template` from the parent view within the child template.

-    {{super}}

 ### template *{{template name [options]}}*

 Embed a template inside of another, as a string.
 An associated view (if any) will not be initialized.
-By default the template will be called with the current scope but extra options may be passed which will be added to the context.
+By default the template will be called with the current context but extra options may be passed which will be added to the context.

     {{template "path/to/template" key="value"}}

-If a block is used, the template will have a variable named `yield` available that will contain the contents of the block.
+If a block is used, the template will have a variable named `@yield` available that will contain the contents of the block.

     {{#template "child"}}
-      content in the block will be available in a variable named "yield" inside the template "child"
+      content in the block will be available in a variable named "@yield" inside the template "child"
     {{/template}}

 This is useful when a child template will be called from multiple different parents.

+<a class="tutorial" href="http://thoraxjs.org/tutorials/template-yield">Template Yield</a>

+### super *{{super}}*

+Embed the `template` from the parent view within the child template.

+    {{super}}

 ### view *{{view name [options]}}*